skellis46/embodied-camera/embodied-camera-application-proposal.md

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

 There is evidence that our health is compromised by smartphone overuse.
 These compromises are built on a paradox: human bodies are predisposed for movement, while smartphones demand attention through stillness.
-The research seeks to reconfigure this paradox by expanding the corporeal possibilities of human-smartphone experiences.
-We will use the body-based expertise of dancers in fieldwork that explores: 1) how movement and stillness are shaped by smartphones; and 2) how our bodies might help reimagine the habitual use of smartphones.
+This research seeks to reconfigure this paradox by expanding the corporeal possibilities of human-smartphone experiences.
+We will use the body-based expertise of dancers in practice-led fieldwork that explores: 1) how movement and stillness are shaped by smartphones; and 2) how our bodies might help reimagine the habitual use of smartphones.
 The research aims to deepen understanding and experiential awareness of the inter-relationships between smartphones and movement, vision, proprioception and stillness.

 ### why the Leverhulme Trust?